-Due to the COVID-19 concerns, Albert College is following the guidance of the Government of Ontario and cancelling all face-to-face classes until April 6, 2020 at Albert College.
+Due to COVID-19, Albert College is following the guidance of the Government of Ontario and has cancelled all face-to-face classes for the remainder of the 2019-20 school year.
 We feel it necessary to take a proactive approach and do what we can in order to help ‘flatten the curve’ of COVID-19.

 While our teachers will be assigning work remotely in an effort to support student learning, we have also compiled a list of resources for parents to continue education in a fun, engaging way at home.

 Play stimulating games, create your own books and take a field trip from the comfort of your own home!

 The world’s largest publisher and distributor of children’s books has developed this free resource to provide families with 20 days of articles, videos and learning challenges.
 With 4 grade categories to choose from, you can personalize your child’s education based on their skill level and instantly have up to 3 hours’ worth of material per day.
 Learn more at https://classroommagazines.scholastic.com/support/learnathome.html.

 PBS Learning Media For Kids

 Browse by subject or grade to find free standards-aligned videos, interactive games, lesson plans and more.
 This resource also has great information on how to talk to your children about COVID-19 and the current health matters.
 Learn more at https://www.pbslearningmedia.org/.